ruflab/shimmer-ssd/README.md

 * `train_attr.py`: train the attribute domain module
 * `train_t.py`: train the text domain module
 * `train_gw.py`: train a Global Workspace.

+## Pretrained checkpoints
+They are stored using [git lfs](https://git-lfs.com/).
+You need to install it if you want to access the files.